valentjn/vscode-ltex/README.md

 * `ltex.additionalRules.languageModel`: Optional path to a directory with rules of a language model with *n*-gram occurrence counts.
 * `ltex.additionalRules.neuralNetworkModel`: Optional path to a directory with rules of a pretrained neural network model.
 * `ltex.additionalRules.word2VecModel`: Optional path to a directory with rules of a word2vec language model.

-## Versioning

-The LT<sub>E</sub>X extension has adopted the versioning of its LanguageTool dependency.
-For example, if this extension has version 4.7.0 it is powered by LanguageTool 4.7.
-LT<sub>E</sub>X 4.7.1 would also use LanguageTool 4.7.
-LT<sub>E</sub>X 4.8.0 would use LanguageTool 4.8. **The LanguageTool version of this extension must match the LanguageTool version of your installed language support extensions.**

 ## Contributing